Can Pet Birds Learn to Understand and Respond to Human Emotions?

 According to scientific studies, birds are not mere creatures of instinct.
 They possess a considerable emotional depth and can experience a range of emotions, from joy and love to fear and anger.
 Parrots, in particular, are known for their high emotional intelligence due to their social behavior and impressive cognitive abilities.

-A lire aussi : How to Determine the Correct Dosage of CBD for a Pet with Anxiety?
+A voir aussi : How to Determine the Correct Dosage of CBD for a Pet with Anxiety?

 Birds, like parrots, have been observed displaying behaviors indicative of emotional experiences.
 For instance, parrots are known for their playful nature, evident in their interaction with their owners and other birds.
 They're also capable of expressing anger, as seen when their territory or personal space is invaded.
 These emotional responses are not limited to their own species but extend to their interactions with humans and other animals.